 Measure of the reserve fund "health" (expressed as a percentage) as of the beginning of the fiscal year for which the reserve analysis was prepared.
-Remember, "100% funded" means the association has accumulated the proportionately correct amount of money, to date, for the reserve components it maintains (can only be achieved through the Component (or Full Funding) method.
+Remember, "100% funded" means the association has accumulated the proportionately correct amount of money, to date, for the reserve components it maintains (can only be achieved through use of or reference to the Full Funding (or Component) method.